• Home

 We recommend that participants from countries with visa obligation apply for their visa well in advance.

-Full price of the SSSS (including a four-week language course, selected excursions, selected cultural programme, accommodation, meals (breakfast, lunch and dinner)) is 1.400 EUR.
+Full price of the SSSS (including a four-week language course, selected excursions, selected cultural programme, accommodation, meals (breakfast, lunch and dinner)) is 1,500 EUR or 36,700 CZK.

 After filing the application, the stipulated amount is to be paid to the account stated in the invoiceUpon receipt of the payment, applicants receive a letter of acceptance.
 The letter of acceptance also serves as a basis for visa applications.